aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 quit;
 ```

-Alternate option to install/load can be found at the bottom of the page https://quip-amazon.com/JdhRAhCPt9Y4

 ### Setup Parameters to log slow queries

 The slow query log can be used to find queries that take a long time to execute and are therefore candidates for optimization.Slow query logs are controlled by various parameters and the most notable ones are slow_query_log, long_query_time and log_output .
 MySQL enables you to log queries that exceed a predefined time limit controlled by long_query_time.
 This greatly simplifies the task of finding inefficient or time-consuming queries.Slow query log (slow_query_log) is *disabled* by default on RDS instances.